Feeling unwelcome, Amazon ditches plans for New York hub

 "Either they are really good poker players or they were not aware," Greenberg said of the Amazon representatives.
 "There was no hint of this at all."

-The meeting with Amazon officials had been held to answer concerns from the community about labour conditions for Amazon's warehouse and delivery workers and the company's opposition to labour unions.
+The meeting with Amazon officials had been held to answer concerns from the community about labor conditions for Amazon's warehouse and delivery workers and the company's opposition to labor unions.

 U.S. Representative Carolyn Maloney, a Democrat whose district includes the proposed site, lamented the loss of jobs and new revenues.